mirochaj/ares/doc/params_cosmology.rst

 Cosmology Parameters
 ====================
 The default cosmological parameters in *ares* are from *Planck*.
 Specifically, we take values from the last column of Table 4 in `Planck XIII <http://adsabs.harvard.edu/abs/2015arXiv150201589P>`_.

+.. note :: Several input files (e.g., lookup tables for the halo mass
+    function, initial conditions, etc.) depend on these vales.
+There currently is not a system in place to make sure there is a match between the
+    parameters you pass at run-time and the lookup tables read-in from disk.
+    Beware!

 ``omega_m_0``
     Matter density, relative to the critical density.